PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 #### ```Piping```

-Is a concept that allows you to combine two or more functions into a new function.
+Is a concept that allows you to combine two or more functions into a new function:

 <details>
   <summary>🔎 code sample ...</summary>